 Community Service Work-Study

-- Confirm a student’s start and end date with the Public Service Center before he or she starts working.
-A student cannot start working until he or she has received an email from the Community Employment Coordinator confirming the start date.
+- When a hire has been identified and approved for funding, confirm the student’s start and end date with the Priscilla King Gray Public Service Center before he or she starts working.
+A student cannot start working until he or she has received the go-ahead from the Community Employment Administrator!

-- Select a wage of at least $9.50 an hour
+- Select a wage of at least $10 an hour.

-- Pay 25% of the student's wages as billed each semester by MIT Student Financial Services.
-An additional 8% employees benefits charge is applied during the summer.
+- Pay 25% of the student’s wages -- plus 8.5% employees benefits charge for all undergraduate students over the summer and any half-time (or less) student over the year -- as billed at the end of each billing cycle (Jan, May, Jun, Aug, Dec) by MIT Student Financial Services.
 Invoices must be paid within a month of the billing date.

-- Ensure that if a student works more than five and a half hours, he or she takes a half hour unpaid break
+- Ensure that if a student works more than five and a half hours, he or she takes a half hour unpaid break.

-- Identify a supervisor to evaluate and facilitate any work being done by the student off-site if his or her regular supervisor will not be present
+- Identify a supervisor to evaluate and facilitate any work being done by the student off-site if his or her regular supervisor will not be present.

-- Complete an evaluation of the program at the end of the student’s employment
+- Complete an evaluation of the program at the end of the student’s employment.